 Immunic is currently pursuing three development programs.
 These include the IMU-838 program, focused on the development of oral formulations of small molecule inhibitors of dihydroorotate dehydrogenase, or DHODH; the IMU-935 program, focused on an inverse agonist of RORgt, an immune cell-specific isoform of RORg (retinoic acid receptor-related orphan nuclear receptor gamma); and the IMU-856 program, involving the development of a drug targeting the restoration of intestinal barrier function.
-These product candidates are being developed to address diseases such as relapsing-remitting multiple sclerosis, ulcerative colitis, Crohn’s disease, and psoriasis.
+These product candidates are being developed to address diseases such as relapsing-remitting multiple sclerosis, ulcerative colitis, Crohn’s disease, psoriasis and COVID-19.
 In addition to these large market opportunities, Immunic’s products are also being developed to address certain rare diseases with high unmet medical needs, such as primary sclerosing cholangitis.

 Indication: Multiple Sclerosis